frc7308/autobot/README.md

 python demo.py
 ```

+Coordinates are displayed in the upper-left hand corner and are in units of inches.

-To stop the demo, press q while focused on the display window (but you gotta focus real hard or it wont work).
+To stop the demo, press q while focused on the display window.